February 18th 2019

 The brow palette

 Brows are big business, and the kudos of a defined, subtly arched brow isn’t going anywhere; sales of brow products have rocketed by over 210% since 2011 according to the NPD Group.
-If you’re holding out for a hero or simply want to dabble in an inexpensive on-the-go grooming palette, the Makeup Revolution Ultra Brow kit, £7.99, is a fail-safe bet, combining an impressive four shades of eyebrow powder, two tinted waxes, an eyebrow pencil, mini tweezers, a highlighter and a ‘brow bone enhancing cream’.
+If you’re holding out for a hero or simply want to dabble in an inexpensive on-the-go grooming palette, this is a fail-safe bet, combining an impressive four shades of eyebrow powder, two tinted waxes, an eyebrow pencil, mini tweezers, a highlighter and a ‘brow bone enhancing cream’.
 While the enhancing cream has a golden tone and the highlighter is pink based, there’s no reason why the last two aren’t interchangeable, and the powders could also double up as eyeshadows if you’re travelling light.
 Available in three shade spectrums, this is a budget basic that’s got everything ‘eyebrow’ covered, although maybe swap in a high quality pair of tweezers if you’re planning a full reshape.

 The colour correcting palette

-The face palette
+The blusher palette

 The edgy face palette